Patfindley/ideabox-boilerplate/project-blueprint.md

 * Use the same text on your cards that is used in the spec so you can ensure your spacing/sizing is accurate.

-HTML
+##### HTML
-- [  ] Add form element to include input boxes and button
+- [ √ ] Add form element to include input boxes and button
-- [  ] Add body element to contain idea title boxes
+- [ √ ] Add section element to contain idea box grid
-- [  ] Add aside element to represent left-hand side bar
+- [  ] Add aside element to contain left-hand side bar

-Form Element
+###### Form Element
-- [  ] Add 'title-input' and 'body-input' elements with respective labels
+- [ √ ] Add 'title-input' and 'body-input' elements with respective labels
-- [  ] Add 'save-button' button
+- [ √ ] Add 'save-button' button
-- [  ] Add 'search-ideas' section element
+- [ √ ] Add 'search-ideas' section element
-- [  ] Add 'search-button' button and 'search-input' input
+- [ √ ] Add 'search-button' button and 'search-input' input
-Body Element
+###### Card Display Element
-- [  ] Reference 'mini-poster-grid' for layout of idea box elements
+- [ √ ] Add 'card-display' element to contain grid of idea boxes
-- [  ] Add 'idea-box' element to appear throughout poster grid
+- [ √ ] Add 'idea-box' element to populate grid
-- [  ] Add 'upper-box' nav/header and 'lower-box' div/footer to contain buttons
+- [ √ ] Add 'upper-box' nav to contain 'favorite' and 'remove' buttons
+- [ √ ] Add 'favorite' and 'remove' buttons
-- [  ] Add 'favorite', 'remove', and 'comment' buttons within 'idea-box' element with unique alt tags
+- [ √ ] Add 'lower-box' footer to contain 'comment' button and 'comment' input *
-- [  ] Add h3 'title' and <p> elements
+- [ √ ] Add 'card-body' div with h3 'title' and <p> body element
-Aside Element
+###### Aside Element
-- [  ] Add h2 'header' / <span> element for "IdeaBox" title
+- [ √ ] Add h2 'element for "IdeaBox" title
-- [  ] Add <div> container for "Filter Starred Ideas" and button
+- [ √ ] Add <div> container for "Filter Starred Ideas" and button
-- [  ] Add "Show Starred Ideas" button
+- [ √ ] Add "Show Starred Ideas" button element and "Filter Starred Ideas" label element

+* Should we use a dropdown menu for the comment input element?

 CSS